EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-Windows-Server-Update-Services-automatic-approval-rules.md

 In Update Services on VN1-SRV5, create automatic approval rules:

 * Definition updates should be approved immediately.
 * Critical updates should be approved after 2 days.
 * For the Insider group, all updates should be approved immediately.
 * For the Target group, all other updates should be approved after 7 days.
 * For the Standard group, all other updates should be approved after 14 days.

 Start the synchronization manually.

 ## Instructions

-### Task 2: Create an automatic approval rule for definition updates

 Perform this task on CL1.